We’re pleased to announced a new addition to our 2017 festival.

 For further information please email email@example.com

-Their third album ‘Too Soon Monsoon’ was released in 2005 and made available for download on the bands website.
-A host of line-up changes, tours, EP’s and album releases over the last 10 years saw the band embark on a successful 15th anniversary tour in 2015, including 30 shows in the UK, along with seven in Ireland and several more across Europe and the US.
+Their third album ‘Too Soon Monsoon’ was released in 2005 and immediately made available for download on the bands website.
+A host of line-up changes, tours, EP’s and album releases over the last 10 years saw the band embark on a successful 15th anniversary tour in 2015, including 30 shows in the UK, seven in Ireland and several more across Europe and the US.

 In 2016 the band toured as main support for Busted during their ‘Pigs Can Fly’ Arena Tour.
 A seventh album is now being recorded, which is due for release in early 2017.

 We’re very pleased to be welcoming back our 2013 headliners, Toploader, to the grounds of Melford Hall, for our 10th year of the festival.